APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 		- If they are trained only once, then they are not equipped to recognize SVSH and they are not equipped to report it

+	- The evolution of more granular regulations over time is moot if an ever more perfect system is effectively “out of reach” of the students.
+Training is the necessary connection between the students and this system.

 ### Background Title IX

 - History

 - Differences historically between Title IX and Title VI

+- Despite differences, Congressional Research Service says, "much of the doctrine under the statute has been shaped by its use in the public schools."

 ### Define Title VI